 1. VAN GOGH MUSEUM

-Amsterdam’s top tourist attraction is devoted almost entirely to the work of one of the most popular artists the world has ever known, spanning his early years in South Holland, through his Impressionist years in Paris, to his last years in St. Rémy.
-This museum is the perfect size for those short on time.
+Amsterdam’s top tourist attraction is devoted almost entirely to the work of one of the world’s most popular artists.
+Yep, it’s Vincent.
+The Van Gogh museum’s display spans from his early years in South Holland, through his Impressionist stage in Paris, to his final days in St. Rémy.
+This museum is the perfect size for those with a tight schedule.

 Paulus Potterstraat 7, Amsterdam